efoster9/interactive-web/unit-2-intro-to-dom-manipulation-basics/U2LA3/U2LA3.md

 * retrieve inputs from a textbox input
 * use if, else if, and else to trigger conditional events.
+* write conditional and compound conditional statements using conditional operators

 ### Suggested Duration